Polygence blog > Research Opportunities and Ideas

 Application deadline: Rolling admissions

 Ever wanted to attend the legendary University of Oxford?
 This program gives you that experience while helping you explore the mind’s inner workings.
 In addition to studying fundamental psychological concepts, you will debate compelling and controversial issues with fellow students from all over the world.
-Small class sizes and seminars with world-class guess speakers also make this a compelling program.
+Small class sizes and seminars with world-class guest speakers also make this a compelling program.
 Despite the prestige of the organization and the many social opportunities, we rated it a bit lower based on the higher price.

 13. Introduction to Psychology